gwlucastrig/Tinfour/README.md

 memory use.
 On a conventional laptop it is capable of processing sample points at a rate of better than one million points per second.

-The Tinfour source code includes extensive Javadoc.
+The Tinfour source code includes extensive documentation.
 This project also includes an informal paper that describes the uses, algorithms, and implementation of the software with enough detail to support potential developers who may wish to contribute code or employ Tinfour in their own work.
 For more details, see